kyverno/website/content/en/docs/Writing policies/jmespath.md

 <details><summary>Expand</summary>
 <p>

-The `x509_decode()` filter takes in a string which is a PEM-encoded X509 certificate, and outputs a JSON object with the decoded certificate details.
+The `x509_decode()` filter takes in a string which is a PEM-encoded X509 certificate or certificate signing request (CSR), and outputs a JSON object with the decoded details.
 It may often be required to first decode a base64-encoded string using [base64_decode()](#base64_decode).
-This filter can be used to check and validate attributes within a certificate such as subject, issuer, SAN fields, and expiration time.
-An example of such a decoded object may look like the following:
+This filter can be used to check and validate attributes within a certificate or a CSR such as subject, issuer, SAN fields, and expiration time.
+An example of a decoded certificate may look like the following:

 ```json
 {